deepblue597/neural-networks/README.md

 # neural-networks

-create a mutlilayer perceptron and compare it to knn neihbours and Centroid neighboor
+Createion of a mutlilayer perceptron, different types of SVM, and rbf neural network and compare it to knn neighbors and Centroid neighbors

-Fruthermore create a Support Virtual Machine and compare it with COTS SVMs from the sklearn library.